-6 Conclusion
+6. Conclusion

-An Upgraded Petri nets are suitable for modeling various types of arithmetic coding at any level.
-Original software for modeling and simulations of Upgraded Petri net, PeM (Petri Net Manager), is developed and used for all models described in this paper.
+Upgraded Petri nets are suitable for modeling various types of arithmetic coding at any level.
+Original software for modeling and simulations of an Upgraded Petri net, PeM (Petri net Manager), is developed and used for all models described in this paper.
 Several UPN models are shown.
-These models represent arithmetic coding from general level of representation up to register level of representation.
-By executing of given UPN models of an arithmetic coding the models pass through many states which are the states of arithmetic coding algorithm.
+These models represent arithmetic coding from a general level of representation up to a register level of representation.
+By executing given UPN models of an arithmetic coding, the models pass through many states which are the states of the arithmetic coding algorithm.
 After careful analysis of the models we transform these models into the real application.
-By using this application and PeM we do several cycles modeling-simulation-analysis and finally check suitability of given UPN models.
+By using this application and PeM we do several cycles of modeling, simulation and analysis and finally check the suitability of given UPN models.
 After that we use our twelve types of arithmetic coding over the set of test images.
 These types are determined by input parameters: symbol type, adaptive or static data set and scale frequency table type.
 Finally, we represent results of all of these types of arithmetic coding over the sets of some test images (textures, aerial, misc).
-All models are observed in the experiments by using created application over standard set of files.
+All models are observed in the experiments by using a created application over a standard set of files.
 Experimental results are presented and compared.